 Title II assigns responsibilities, jurisdiction, and legal interests of the federal government in relation to the grant of statehood.
-Section 201 establishes the continuation of the revised District of Columbia as the seat of the federal government.
-Section 202 establishes exclusive congressional jurisdiction of lands within the new state that were controlled or owned by the federal government for defense or Coast Guard purposes prior to admission of the state.
+Subtitle A describes the treatment of federal property.
+Section 201 establishes exclusive congressional jurisdiction of lands within the new state that were controlled or owned by the federal government for defense or Coast Guard purposes prior to admission of the state.
 It also prohibits congressional jurisdiction to operate in a manner that prevent such lands from being a part of the state, and permits concurrent jurisdiction by the state in matters it would otherwise have jurisdiction over and which are consistent with federal law.
-Section 203 establishes that the state and its residents disclaim all right and title to any unappropriated lands or property not granted to the state or its subjurisdictions under the act, the right or title of which is held by the federal government.
+Section 202 establishes that the state and its residents disclaim all right and title to any unappropriated lands or property not granted to the state or its subjurisdictions under the act, the right or title of which is held by the federal government.
 It also clarifies that the act does not affect any pending claims against the United States.

-Regarding elections, Section 204 outlines registration procedures and voting requirements to allow individuals residing in the revised District of Columbia to vote absentee in federal elections in the state where the voter was domiciled before residing in the District of Columbia.
+Regarding elections, Subtitle C Section 221 outlines registration procedures and voting requirements to allow individuals residing in the revised District of Columbia to vote absentee in federal elections in the state where the voter was domiciled before residing in the District of Columbia.
 It gives the Attorney General authority to enforce this section.
-Section 205 repeals the law providing participation of the District of Columbia in the election of President and Vice President of the United States.
-Finally, Section 206 outlines expedited procedures for the House and Senate to consider a constitutional amendment to repeal the Twenty-Third Amendment.
+Section 223 repeals the law providing participation of the District of Columbia in the election of President and Vice President of the United States.
+Finally, Section 224 outlines expedited procedures for the House and Senate to consider a constitutional amendment to repeal the Twenty-Third Amendment.

-iii.
-Summary of Title III-General Provisions
+iii.Summary of Title III-General Provisions

-Title III contains general provisions which include definitions for terms in the bill and directs the President to certify enactment not more than sixty days after the date of enactment.
+Title III contains general provisions, including definitions for terms in the bill, and directs the President to certify enactment not more than sixty days after the date of enactment.

 b.
 H.R.
-51 is a Constitutional Exercise of Congressional Power
+51 is a constitutional exercise of congressional power.

-Critics-including the Department of Justice under several presidential administrations-have raised concerns about the constitutionality of admitting the District of Columbia as a state through an act of Congress, rather than by a constitutional amendment.
+Critics-including the Department of Justice under several presidential administrations have raised concerns about the constitutionality of admitting the District of Columbia as a state through an act of Congress, rather than by a constitutional amendment.
 However, H.R.
 51 is a valid and defensible exercise of congressional authority.
 It complies with the District and Federal Enclaves Clause, the Admission Clause, and the Twenty-Third Amendment.
 Concerns about D.C.'s viability as a state are policy considerations that should be appropriately addressed, but they are not constitutional limitations on Congress's authority to pass H.R.
 51.